Nerwo/nerwo-contracts/README.md

 Internal function to execute a ruling of a dispute.
 It reimburses the arbitration fee to the winning party and updates the transaction status accordingly.

+### getTransaction

+`getTransaction(uint256 _transactionID)`

+External function helper for frontend calls, it returns the transaction or raises an error if the transaction does not exist.

 ## Events

 ### Payment